How to Build a Chatbot that works with your Brand

 3. Build a specific chatbot

 When we build a bot, we should decide to make it specific, as opposed to not being an ‘all-rounder’, despite the temptation to get overexcited about potential capabilities.
-According to reports, 70% of the 100,000+ bots on Facebook Messenger are failing to fulfill simple user requests.
+According to reports, 70% of the 100,000+ Facebook Messenger bots fail to fulfill simple user requests.
 This is partly a result of developers failing to narrow their bot down to one strong area of focus.

-Card Sorting exercises are an extraordinary way to define and prioritize what the hell a chatbot will be used for.
-And also the first approach for tone & voice adaptation.
-For example: if we need to build a bot to help users to resolve some FAQs, we should know which are the TOP 10 questions, which of them have answers that can be painful for them, which are the harder questions to answer.
+Card Sorting exercises are an extraordinary way to define and prioritize what a chatbot will be used for.
+They are also the first approach for tone and voice adaptation.
+For example, if we need to build a bot to help users resolve some FAQs, we should know which of the top 10 questions have answers that can be painful for them and which are the harder questions to answer.

 4. Adapt to brand voice and tone